 - Based on the for loop condition, the ngFor element is used.

 Data binding is one of the features in Angular 2.
 Into a property of a class, the property of an HTML tag could be a bind.

-In Angular 2, error handling is an option for the applications.
-The ReactJS catch library is included and the catch function is used.
+In Angular 2, error handling is an option for applications.
+The ReactJS catch library is included, and the catch function is used.
 Below is the error handling code.

 To the Error Handler function, the link is contained by the catch function.
 To the console, the error is sent by the error handler function.
 The execution is continued after the error is thrown back into the main program.
 This redirects the error to the console.

 Users are directed to different pages with the help of Routing after an option is chosen from the main page.

 In this, the data could be transformed with the help of several filters and pipes.

 - To convert into lowercase.

 - From an input string, a piece of data could be sliced.
 The slice starting position is refereed by the start, and the end position is referred by the end.